Contact Name: Arnold Pasternack

 State prisons in District of Columbia are generally classified as minimum, medium and high security.
 There are approximately 1700 state prisons in the United States.
 Inmates in a corrections facility in District of Columbia regardless of classification are subject to private Process Servers performing service of process and are no different than any other person incarcerated in District of Columbia.

 Federal correctional Institutions located in District of Columbia are the homes for inmates who have been convicted of a wide range of charges.
 Estimates and records indicate all federal prisons house over 220,000 inmates.

 Many people familiar with the federal corrections system in District of Columbia refer to federal prisons as a penitentiary.
 Penitentiary is synonymous with prison and/or jail, these names actually mean the same.
 The number of sentenced inmates entering federal prisons facilities in District of Columbia each day is far less than the number of people who are delivered to its jails.

-Private Process Servers throughout District of Columbia deliver legal documents and civil lawsuits to incarcerated inmates.
+Private Process Servers throughout District of Columbia deliver legal documents and civil lawsuits to inmates.
 Actually, federal prisons grant Process Servers access to inmates by appointment only and are easier to coordinate service of process services than District of Columbia state run prisons.

 Washington District Jail